Topic: Water Into Wine. First Sign. Category: Son of Man>

 exclusion into inclusion

 Jesus used humanity’s cultural structure to empower the ones at the lowest end.
-The servants were not participating in the wedding.
-They were not guests they are servants.
-In the culture of the time servants are on the low end of the social scale.
+The servants were not participating in the wedding as they were not guests, they were servants.
+In the culture of the time servants were on the low end of the social scale.

 Water into wine, old into new, exclusion into inclusion.